 - For maximum effect, whitening toothpaste have to be used twice a day for several weeks.
 Don’t expect to see visible results within a few days.
 It will take some time for the abrasives and chemicals in the toothpaste to polish the teeth and break down the stains.

-- Some whitening toothpastes contain a chemical compound called blue covarine.
+- Some whitening toothpaste contains a chemical compound called blue covarine.
 The compound sticks to the surface of the teeth, creating the illusion that the teeth are whiter.
 Results appear quicker, but the whitening effect may not be long-lasting.

-- All whitening toothpastes pose one risk or another.
+- All whitening toothpaste pose one risk or another.
 Common side effects include tooth sensitivity and minimal gum irritation.

 For effective, safe, and long-lasting teeth whitening, consult a professional dentist.
 If you don’t, you may end up causing more harm than good to your teeth.